Our Local Offer for Children with Special Educational Needs

 How is the decision made about what type and how much support will my child receive?

-Through observation, assessment and evaluation, further planning for your child is undertaken by their key person, SENCO and Early Years Teacher within the preschool, together with any other professionals involved and including you as a parent.
+Through observation, assessment and evaluation, further planning for your child is undertaken by their key person and SENCO within the preschool, together with any other professionals involved and including you as a parent.

 If extra support is required than is being provided, this will be discussed and looked into further.